 Creative Writing Courses

-Since 2018-2019, unless otherwise directed by a specific course description or by communication from the English department, students will no longer need to submit applications for 200-level creative writing courses, including ENGL 200 Introduction to Fiction Writing, ENGL 201 Introduction to Poetry Writing, ENGL 202 Creative Nonficition Workshop, ENGL 204 Writing Fiction, Nonfiction, and Other Narrative Forms, and ENGL 205 Creative Writing: A Multi-Genre Workshop.
-Students are eligible to register for 200-level courses beginning in the spring semester of their first year and should enroll in only one 200-level creative writing course at a time.
-A number of seats will be reserved for students in each class year (i.e., sophomore, juniors, and seniors in the fall, and all four class years in the spring).
+Students are eligible to register for 200-level creative writing workshops beginning in the spring semester of their first year.
+They should enroll in only one 200-level creative writing course at a time.
+A number of seats will be reserved for students in each class year (i.e., sophomores, juniors, and seniors in the fall, and all four class years in the spring).
+Each semester, the department offers one or more sections of ENGL 200 Introduction to Fiction Writing, ENGL 201 Introduction to Poetry Writing, and ENGL 202 Introduction to Creative Nonfiction Writing.